 The Vocabulary of French and Spanish compared

-Both French and Spanish are Latin-derived languages, along with Italian, Portuguese and Romanian, alongside regional languages like Napolitano, Sicilian, Catalan, Galician, and Ladino (spoken by the Sephardic Jews — see our article on the evolution of Hebrew).
+Both French and Spanish are Latin-derived languages, along with Italian, Portuguese and Romanian, alongside regional languages like Napolitano, Sicilian, Catalan, Galician, and Ladino (spoken by the Sephardic Jews — see our history of the Hebrew language if you’re interested in that topic).

 If you speak English as your first language, you’ll find the vocabulary of either French or Spanish similarly difficult/easy to pick up.
 Some words will seem familiar, and many not.